samiceto/AGENTS.md_speckitplus_mcp/README.md

-Spec-KitPlus MCP Server Integration Guide
+# Spec-KitPlus MCP Server Integration Guide

 Follow these steps to integrate the Spec-KitPlus MCP server with Claude and wire it into your project correctly.

+---

-📁 Step 1: Copy MCP Server to Project Root
+## 📁 Step 1: Copy MCP Server to Project Root

-Copy the MCP server folder into your project root directory.
+Copy the **MCP server folder** into your project root directory.

-Make sure the server build exists at the path you will reference later (e.g. dist/index.js).
+Make sure the server build exists at the path you will reference later (for example: `dist/index.js`).

+---

-📄 Step 2: Copy claude.md Content
+## 📄 Step 2: Copy `claude.md` Content

-Copy the provided claude.md content into your project.
+- Copy the provided `claude.md` content into your project.

-Integrate the content of AGENTS.md using Claude.
+- Use Claude to integrate the content of `AGENTS.md`.

-Inside claude.md, explicitly reference AGENTS.md by adding:
+- Inside `claude.md`, explicitly reference `AGENTS.md` by adding:

-@AGENTS.md

 This tells Claude to load and reason over the agent specifications.

-⚙️ Step 3: Configure claude.json
+#⚙️ Step 3: Configure claude.json

 Inside your project folder, open or create a file named claude.json and paste the following configuration: